Armadillo World Headquarters: History

 Despite its successes, the Armadillo always struggled financially.
 The addition of the Armadillo Beer Garden in 1972 and the subsequent establishment of food service were both bids to generate steady cash flow.
-However, the financial difficulties continued.
+The financial difficulties continued.
 In an interview for the 2010 book Weird City, Eddie Wilson remarked:

 "People don't remember this part: the months and months of drudgery.
 People talk about the Armadillo like it was a huge success, but there were months where hardly anyone showed up.
 After the first night when no one really came I ended up crying myself to sleep up on stage."

 This predicament was blamed on a combination of large guaranteed payments for the acts, cheap ticket prices, and poor promotion.
 The club finally had to lay off staff members in late 1976 and file for Chapter 11 bankruptcy in 1977.
 Another factor in the club's demise was that it sat on 5.62 acre of land in what soon became a prime development area in the rapidly growing city.
 The Armadillo's landlord sold the property for an amount estimated between $4 million and $8 million.

 The final concert at the Armadillo took place on December 31, 1980.
 The sold-out New Year's Eve show featured Asleep at the Wheel and Commander Cody and the Lost Planet Airmen.
 Some reports say the show ended at 4 am, while others claim that the bands played until dawn.
 The contents of the Armadillo were sold at auction in January 1981, and the old armory was razed for a high-rise office building.